damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 ## Tables required in the transactional database.

 We have the following tables:

-• A saga table, with saga ID, creation date and state
+* A saga table, with saga ID, creation date and state
-• One ID-generation table per entity, with columns for the entity ID and the saga ID
+* One ID-generation table per entity, with columns for the entity ID and the saga ID
-• One uniqueness-check table per entity.
+* One uniqueness-check table per entity.
 Columns: entity ID, saga ID, uniqueness name, and a column holding a hash of all fields participating in that particular uniqueness.
 If an entity has two distinct uniqueness constraints (two different sets of columns), this table will hold two rows: one with the hash for the first set and one for the second.
 To mimic traditional behavior that ignores uniqueness when any field is null, simply do not create a row for that entry’s constraint when any participating field is null.
-• One balance-tracking table per every balance we need to maintain for a given entity.
+*One balance-tracking table per every balance we need to maintain for a given entity.
 Columns: entity ID, saga ID, balance change, and one column per balance dimension to check (see examples below).

 ## Examples of balance-tracking tables.